giacomov/arxiv-sanity-bot/README.md

 ## How it works

 The code runs periodically as a [Github action](https://github.com/giacomov/arxiv-sanity-bot/blob/main/.github/workflows/run-arxiv-sanity-bot.yml) (so it runs on free compute here on Github).
 It fetches the last papers from [arxiv](https://arxiv.org), parses all the papers contained there extracting title, abstract and arxiv number, then sends the arxiv numbers to Altmetrics to collect the Altmetric score.
-After putting everything together in a pandas DataFrame, it sorts it by score, then sends the first results to ChatGPT for summarization using the OpenAI API.
+After putting everything together in a pandas DataFrame, it sorts it by score, then sends the first results to GPT-4o for summarization using the OpenAI API.
 It then extracts the first image of the paper (if it exists).
 Each result is concatenated with a shortened version of its Arxiv link and then posted on X/Twitter, with the first image of the paper attached.

 ### Notes